 When looking for a Google Alerts alternative, look for ones with built-in tools that go beyond email alerts and offers.
 You can get:

-Also, focus on alternatives with free trials that give you an opportunity to try them out before fully committing.
+Also, focus on alternatives with free trials that allow you to try them out before fully committing.

 Of all the Google Alerts alternatives out there, we think Prowly provides the best intersection of benefits and cost.
 See for yourself with a free 7-day trial.